Meet the team

 The aim of this research is to identify the processes which enable safe working in primary care by involving stakeholders to identify what the important factors are.
 By measuring the presence and/or absence of key factors in case studies of practices across the UK, we will describe the processes and key conditions that enable staff and patient safety.
-This will be a lesson for all successful and less successful in implementing safe practice We expect to be able to make recommendations that could reduce risk to health care professionals in primary care settings.
+This will be a lesson for all successful and less successful practices in implementing safe practice.
+We expect to be able to make recommendations that could reduce risk to health care professionals in primary care settings.

 How will the project be delivered?

 Our study will be carried out in three phases.